convoliution/LSTMvsGRU/README.md

-Simple comparison of LSTM and GRU RNNs on discrimintative tasks.
+Simple comparison of LSTM and GRU RNNs on text generation.